petersatsuse/azure-compute-docs/articles/virtual-machine-scale-sets/standby-pools-create.md

 1) Navigate to your Virtual Machine Scale Set.
 2) Under **Availability + scale** select **Standby pool**.
 3) Select **Manage pool**.
-4) Provide a name for your pool, provisioning state and maximum and minimum ready capacity.
+4) Provide a name for your pool, select a provisioning state and set the maximum and minimum ready capacity.
 5) Select **Save**.

 :::image type="content" source="media/standby-pools/enable-standby-pool-after-vmss-creation.png" alt-text="A screenshot showing how to enable a standby pool on an existing Virtual Machine Scale Set in the Azure portal.":::